 Website navigation and taxonomy are inextricably interconnected.
-When thoughtfully designed for both humans and machines, it makes it easy to search for, find, and browse website content.
+When thoughtfully designed for humans and machines, it makes it easy to search for, find, and browse website content.
+Sadly, common mistakes often derail this process.

 Taxonomy Experts can act as mediators to expertly facilitate agreement and governance between stakeholders.
 Without a guide, the process is messier.